leadwolf/KreaSport/KreaSport/README.md

 		 ~~- Backstack~~
 	 - Moved to activities
 		 - Proper switching
-		 - Force selected nav item to current activity
+		 - Force selected nav item to current originActivity
-		 - Sub-activites use fragments, recreate each time bc the activity itself is destroyed when switching with the navigation drawer
+		 - Sub-activites use fragments, recreate each time bc the originActivity itself is destroyed when switching with the navigation drawer
 	 - Callbacks
 		 - Callback for downloads from `HomeFragment`
 		 - Other callback methods in place